-There are 5 great beaches to visit in and around Menton, France.
-The lovely coastal town of Menton benefits from some of the cleanest waters on the French Riviera on account of a state of the art water purification system located in the bay.
+There are 5 great beaches to visit in and around the coastal town of Menton in South France.
+Menton benefits from some of the cleanest waters on the French Riviera on account of a state of the art water purification system located in the bay.
 The Menton beaches are also scrupulously clean.
 Menton has a wide variety of beaches which stretch from Garavan, right on the Italian border along to Carnoles.
 You will find a mixture of both sandy and pebble beaches, as well as public and private beach clubs.

 Menton beaches France